 Timings: 8:00 AM to 5:00 PM

-Sri Mariamman is one of the few Hindu temples amongst the many Buddhist ones.
-Dedicated to Lord Ganesh, the temple is as colourful and vivid as it can get.
-Its visually stunning architecture was built by Tamil immigrants in the 1860s.
+Sri Mariamman is one of the few Hindu temples among the many Buddhist ones.
+Dedicated to Lord Ganesh, the temple is as colorful and vivid as possible.
+Tamil immigrants built its visually stunning architecture in the 1860s.
 While most of the temple workers are from India, it is interesting to see even Thais and Chinese singing prayers inside this temple in Bangkok.
 Such is the power of the Hindu gods.

 Timings: 6:00 AM to 8:00 PM